When my husband and I had the serious discussion about starting a family, the first thought that entered my mind was, “How would we afford this?”

 I am not a stock guru.
 Or a real estate shark.
 I am just an average middle class citizen, looking for a way out of the rat race so I can spend more time with my family.

-I am investing in my IRAs now because I plan to continue to make family time a priority in the future.
+I am investing in all kinds of different avenues now because I plan to continue to make family time a priority in the future.

 What am I saving these few extra dollars for?
 Not for a life of riches in material things, although that would be cool.